How Do You Measure Up?

 Test 4: Sitting Rising Test

-This is one of the trickier tests, so do take care with it and use common sense (i.e. don’t do it if you currently have knee, hip or back issues).
+This is one of the trickier tests, so do take care and use common sense (i.e. Do not perform if you currently have knee, hip or back issues).